evkx/evkx.github.io/content/models/audi/e-tron/e-tron_S_Sportback/_index.md

 For level 1 and level 2 AC charging, the standard onboard charger supports up to 11KW charging.
 As a result, you can charge the battery 0-100% from home in about 7 hours and 49 minutes.
 You can also select an optional onboard charger that supports up to 22KW charging.
-As a result, you can charge the battery 0-100% from home in about 3 hours and 54 minutes.
+As a result, you can charge the battery 0-100% from home in about 3 hours and 54 minutes. {{<evkxdisplayaddarticle />}}

 ## Drivetrain